Carlj0666/synths_accumulate/notes.md

 * Logged in as message in layout?

+* ADDED SKIP_BEFORE_ACTION notes to users, teches, and synths controllers to require login.
+Research

 BELOW Accomplished WITH HELPERS VIA VIEW HELPERS?
 Research: https://www.youtube.com/watch?v=zqCQjUZ8kjE&feature=youtu.be 36:00
+* User session not persisting
 * Must be logged in to create a tech
-* Mst be logged in to create synth
+* Must be logged in to create synth
 * Delete Synth doesn't work
-* figure out how to make synths created by users only editable by them (Or let anyone logged in edit)
+* figure out how to make synths created by users only editable by them (Or let anyone logged in edit) *brand and price under new tech should be optional to add
 # Scope methods: https://www.youtube.com/watch?v=7Il479ut4p4&feature=youtu.be
 20:00